vamsi-bhavani/vb-aws-course/1. AWS Overview/README.md

    - Compatible with existing email clients and offers strong security features to protect data.

 ----

-### What is AWS?
+**What is AWS?**

-AWS (Amazon Web Services) is a comprehensive, evolving cloud computing platform provided by Amazon.com.
-It offers a wide range of services including computing power, storage, databases, machine learning, analytics, and more.
+AWS (Amazon Web Services) is a cloud computing platform by Amazon that provides on-demand access to services like virtual servers (EC2), storage (S3), databases, networking, and machine learning tools.
+Instead of owning physical hardware, businesses can run applications and store data on AWS infrastructure over the internet.

-### Advantages of AWS

-1. **Global Reach:** Extensive global infrastructure with regions and availability zones.
-2. **Scalability:** Easily scale resources up or down.
+**Advantages of AWS**

+* **Global Reach:** AWS operates data centers in multiple regions worldwide, ensuring low latency and high availability.
+* **Scalability:** Resources can be scaled up or down instantly based on demand.
-3. **Cost-Effective:** Pay-as-you-go pricing model reduces upfront costs.
+* **Cost-Effective:** Pay-as-you-go pricing eliminates the need for large upfront investments.
-4. **Security:** Strong security measures and compliance certifications.
+* **Security:** Offers robust security features, including encryption and compliance with global standards.
-5. **Innovation:** Continuous updates and introduction of new services.

-### Disadvantages of AWS
+* **Wide Service Range:** Provides hundreds of services for computing, analytics, AI, and more.

+**Disadvantages of AWS**

-1. **Complexity:** Vast array of services can lead to complexity in management.
+* **Complexity:** The large number of services can be overwhelming for beginners.
-2. **Cost Management:** Potential for costs to escalate without proper monitoring.
+* **Cost Management:** Costs can increase quickly without proper monitoring and optimization.
-3. **Data Transfer Fees:** Charges for data transfer between regions or to the internet.
+* **Data Transfer Costs:** Charges apply for transferring data between regions or outside AWS.
+* **Vendor Lock-in:** Migrating away from AWS can be difficult once deeply integrated.

 ----
 ### AWS Global Infrastructure

 #### Regions

-AWS Regions are geographical locations where AWS data centers are clustered.
-Each region consists of multiple Availability Zones.
+- AWS Regions are geographically separate locations around the world where AWS clusters its data centers.
+- Each region is designed to be independent and consists of multiple Availability Zones.
+- Users can choose a region based on factors like latency, compliance, and cost.

 #### Availability Zones

+- Availability Zones (AZs) are physically separate data centers within a region.
+- Each AZ has its own power, cooling, and networking, making them isolated from failures in other zones.
-Availability Zones (AZs) are isolated locations within regions, each containing one or more data centers.
-They are designed to be independent yet interconnected to provide high availability and fault tolerance.
+- At the same time, AZs within a region are connected through high-speed networks, allowing applications to be distributed across multiple zones for high availability and fault tolerance.

 ----
 ### Lab Session - Creation of an AWS Account